kbeame/pracBit/README.md

 # pracBit
+# Katherin Beame
+# Bitmap transformation assigment

 ##How to use this app:
 In the terminal type *node index.js image conversion*
 ##image:
-In this instance image should be the direct file name that you wish to convert from
+In this instance image should be the direct file name that you wish to convert from. ex/ palette-bitmap.bmp
 ##conversion
 Should be the type of bitmap transformation that you wish to perform.
 What to type: